encse/adventure-time/README.md

 # Adventure time!
 A custom 404 page - which is in fact a text adventure - for my home page [csokavar.hu](https://csokavar.hu).
 The site has a few hidden items to discover and a text adventure felt like a nice addition.
-I aimed to bring back the feel of the classic gamestyle for the 5 minutes one might want to spend on it.
+I aimed to bring back the feel of the classic genre for the 5 minutes one might want to spend on it.

 The game starts with the mistic (or corny?) `- Ouch, that hurts!
 What's this darkness?
 Where is everyone?` question and the player is expected to investigate the situation.
 It may sound banal, but consider it as a little parody made with ❤️.